ynput/OpenPype/website/docs/manager_ftrack.md

 ### How to synchronize
 You can do synchronization with [Sync To Avalon](manager_ftrack_actions#sync-to-avalon) action.

-Synchronization can be automated with Pype's [event server](#event-server) and synchronization events.
-If your Ftrack is [prepared for pype](#prepare-ftrack-for-pype), the project should have custom attribute `Avalon auto-sync`.
+Synchronization can be automated with OpenPype's [event server](#event-server) and synchronization events.
+If your Ftrack is [prepared for OpenPype](#prepare-ftrack-for-pype), the project should have custom attribute `Avalon auto-sync`.
 Check the custom attribute to allow auto-updates with event server.

 :::important
 Always use `Sync To Avalon` action before you enable `Avalon auto-sync`!